Learning and development

 Audience: Those currently in supervisory, management and leadership roles at UVic.

-Duration: Topics in this series will run 2-3 hours on the 4th Thursday of every month.
+Duration: Topics in this series will run 2-3 hours.

 Facilitators: Our own members of the campus community, and experts in their field, will be leading the sessions.

-Schedule: The series will run the 4th Thursday of the month.
-Please see our learning and development training calendar for the list of dates and sessions and to register.
+Schedule: Please see our learning and development training calendar for the list of dates and sessions and to register.

 Limited seats are available.